tahiri-lab/aPhyloGeo/README.md

 2. If you do not have **virtualenv** installed, run `python3 -m pip install --user virtualenv`
 3. Create a new virtual environment (venv) in your terminal using `python3 -m venv aPhyloGeo_env`.
 4. Still in the terminal, enter the new venv using `source aPhyloGeo_env/bin/activate`.
-5. Install the required libraries using `pip install -r aPhyloGeo/requirements.txt`.
+5. Install the required cython library using : `pip install cython`
-6. Install the package using `pip install -e .`
+6. Install the required libraries using `pip install -r aPhyloGeo/requirements.txt`.
-7. Install pyMUSCLE5 using `pip install git+https://github.com/althonos/pymuscle5`.
+7. Install the package using `pip install -e .`
 8. Launch aPhyloGeo using `python3 -m aPhyloGeo.main`.

 You can also launch the package using the `make` command from your terminal when you are in the `root`.
 This command will use the `Makefile` to run the script.
 If you use the command `make clean`, it will erase the `output.csv` file previously created with the first command.